oceanprotocol-archive/predict-eth/examples/end-to-end-gentle.md

 We are using the nmse for comparing our pred_vals with the next 12 real prices of the target (in our case ETH)

-Same as we did before, with ccxt we can get the next 12 real prices of ETH

-Don't forget to import the nmse function.
-[It's in the Setup in the 'helpers' section](https://github.com/oceanprotocol/predict-eth/blob/main/support/helpers.md)

 ```python
 # To start we get the most recent date from our base dataset
 most_recent_date_base = base.at[0,'Date'] # 2022-11-04 20:00:00